Catholic Church and health care: United States

 The Sisters of Saint Francis of Syracuse, New York, produced Saint Marianne Cope, who opened and operated some of the first general hospitals in the United States, instituting cleanliness standards which influenced the development of America's modern hospital system, and famously taking her nuns to Hawaii to work with Saint Damien of Molokai in the care of lepers.
 St Damien himself is considered a martyr of charity and model of Catholic humanitarianism for his mission to the lepers of Molokai.

 In the 1990s the Catholic Church was still the largest private provider of health care in the United States.
 During the 1990s, the church provided about one in six hospital beds in America, at around 566 hospitals, most established by nuns.
 The church has carried a disproportionate number of poor and uninsured patients at its facilities and the American bishops first called for universal health care in America in 1919.
 The church has been an active campaigner in that cause ever since.
 In the abortion debate in America, the church has sought to retain the right not to perform abortions in its health care facilities.

-In 2012, the church operated 12.6% of hospitals in the US, accounting for 15.6% of all admissions, and around 14.5% of hospital expenses ($98.6 billion dollars).
+In 2012, the church operated 12.6% of hospitals in the US, accounting for 15.6% of all admissions, and around 14.5% of hospital expenses ($98.6 billion).
 Compared to the public system, the church provided greater financial assistance or free care to poor patients, and was a leading provider of various low-profit health services such as breast cancer screenings, nutrition programs, trauma, and care of the elderly.

 Catholic medical facilities in the United States have refused treatment which runs counter to Papal teachings.
 Abortions are not allowed.
 Contraception is a treatment that is not provided, and some Catholic health care providers have refused to treat complications caused by contraceptives.
 Those seeking treatment within a Catholic facility may be unaware of these restrictions or unaware that their health provider is connected with the Catholic Church until seeking treatment for such an issue.